 It is best to buy a first-generation Bichon Poo, as they are healthier, stronger, and generally robust.
 In the later generations, dogs are less resistant to diseases and health problems are more noticeable.
 That’s why most breeders don’t sell third-generation Poochons.

-As they are designer dogs, the average price for a Bichon Poodle puppy is around $ 1000.
+As they are designer dogs, the average price for a Bichon Poodle pup is around $ 1000.
 Before purchasing not only a Poochon, but any other breed of dog, make sure you are buying from a respected and trusted breeder.
 They should provide you with all the necessary information on how to care for your pet.

-Poochon – breed origin
+Poochon – Breed Origin

 The history of the Poochon is mostly unknown, as this breed is relatively modern.
-But if you want to know the history of this dog breed, you have to look at the origins of the Bichon Poodle parents.
+But if you want to know the history of this breed, you have to look at the origins of the Bichon Poodle parents.
 Let’s start with the Poodle.

 The Poodles were a very popular dog in France and Germany.
 Their roots may be traced back to around the 15th and 16th centuries.
 They were considered as pets for the upper class.
 Since they are dogs which like to spend time in the water, they were used for water-fowl hunting.
 Later on, due to their beautiful looks, they became fancy companion pets.
 There are three types of poodles, – the standard, toy, and miniature.